❮ Back

 Agencies will promote awareness of employee well-being and support initiatives that extend beyond the workplace.

-Like workers nationwide, Federal employees across agencies have historically – and more acutely during the COVID-19 pandemic – dealt with a spectrum of challenges related to well-being.
+Like workers nationwide, federal employees across agencies have historically – and more acutely during the COVID-19 pandemic – dealt with a spectrum of challenges related to well-being.
 Some agencies have led the way in developing evidence-based support services and tools for employees and creating an inclusive, supportive culture.
-These efforts serve to both support Federal employees and help ensure agency mission delivery.
-Agencies are identifying promising and scalable efforts across Government and exploring how to foster cultures within agencies that support mental health and well-being, as well as potential benchmarks or measures to monitor progress.
+These efforts serve to both support federal employees and help ensure agency mission delivery.
+Agencies are identifying promising and scalable efforts across government and exploring how to foster cultures within agencies that support mental health and well-being, as well as potential benchmarks or measures to monitor progress.

 Goal 2.4